Raimel Tapia Player Props: Brewers vs. Pirates

 Raimel Tapia At The Plate

-- Tapia has four doubles, a triple, a home run and nine walks while batting .261.
+- Tapia is batting .253 with four doubles, a triple, a home run and nine walks.

-- Tapia has driven in a run in eight games this season (22.9%), including two games with multiple runs batted in.
+- In eight games this year (22.2%), Tapia has picked up an RBI, including two games with multiple runs batted in.

-- He has scored in 25.7% of his games this season, with more than one run scored in 8.6%.
+- He has scored in nine games this year, with multiple runs three times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.